 94. Policy 18: Green Infrastructure sets out intentions for the management and improvement of environmental resources.
 Its supporting text and Figure 16 refer to the Central Lancashire Green Belt.
 No change is proposed to it.
 There is no reason to do so, including to those of its parts where it is of limited extent, as between Clayton-le-Woods and Leyland.
 This particular part, between the M6 Motorway and Wigan Road, includes a significant amount of development, including at Moss Lane, Thorntrees Garage, Greenbank Farm and a nursery, but it has a prevailing openness which contrasts with the residential estates to the west and the safeguarded land which is subject to development proposals to the east.
 It should stay as Green Belt.
-And Local Plan and Framework policies for the Green Belt should continue to apply to all proposals for inappropriate development, is to sties for gypsies and travellers.
+And Local Plan and Framework policies for the Green Belt should continue to apply to all proposals for inappropriate development within it, so there is no need to distinguish particular types of inappropriate development, as for sites for gypsies and travellers.